Mowanjum Workshop Attendees, Mowanjum Community via Derby WA

 When this happens effective change for good happens in communities and groups."
 Fiona Stanley

-- By June 2021: If the state and/or Commonwealth government begins to contract AWRAE services.
+- By May 2022: The state and/or Commonwealth government begins to contract AWRAE services.

-- By June 2021: If 24 or more women have been trained and 8 evaluations have been completed.
+- By June 2022: Graduating women have been trained and 8 community evaluations have been completed.

 Evaluations generally cost 10% of project budgets.
 AWRAE expects costs for one-off evaluations to range from $20,000 - $50,000 with opportunities for multi-year evaluations through negotiation.